 Feeling overwhelmed?
-Who isn’t!
+Who isn’t these days.

-I can make your life easier by showing you how to organize anything.
+The good news is that with a few hacks, I can make your life easier by showing you how to organize anything.

 - Related: How to Plan Your Best Year Ever

 Step 1: Plan a time to organize

 The first step to organizing anything is to put on your calendar an hour or two of time for you to organize.
 Every step of the way, add an additional hour or two the following week.
 You don’t have to organize your entire home in a day, but you do need to intentionally set aside time for you to start the process of organizing.
 Don’t wait; just do it.

 When you begin organizing, the first thing you need to do, is purge whatever you can.
 Whether you’re organizing your clothes, your documents in a filing cabinet, or your cleaning supplies, it’s time to part with anything you no longer use or want.
 Either donate it or throw it away.
 Err on the side of getting rid of something.
 And if you’re not sure, I use the 1 year standard.
 I ask “have I used (or worn) this in the past year?”.
 If the answer is no, I automatically get rid of it barring some extraordinary reason to keep it.
 And I promise that after purging a little bit, this will get easier.

 Step 3: Visualize what you want your space to look like when you’re done